Cook Island (New South Wales): European history

 The first recorded European sighting of Cook Island was made by the English navigator James Cook, who sighted the coast of Fingal Head in 1770.
 Cook charted the coastline of the island, but made no attempt at settlement.
 Cook then continued sailing north along the eastern coast of Australia and named two nearby landmarks, Mount Warning and Point Danger, after he was nearly shipwrecked there.

 In 1823, English explorer John Oxley anchored at the island to take refuge from southerly winds.
 Two crew members then visited the island and named it Turtle Island, after finding sea turtles and an unidentified shipwreck.
 Five years later, British admiral Henry John Rous surveyed the Tweed River and named the island, Cook's Isle, the name that has persisted.

 Australian spearfisher Ben Cropp reported the sighting of a European vessel, wrecked on the island in the 16th century.
 In 2008, two fishermen, Joel Coombs and Malcolm Anable, were rescued from nearby the island, and later hospitalised, after they were thrown overboard as a result of their boat overturning.

 In 1970, the name Cook Island was officially assigned to the island, replacing Cooks Island.

-Since 1998, the island has been managed by the New South Wales Department of Environment and Climate Change and since 2004, by the Department of Primary Industries, as well.
+Since 1998, the island has been managed by the Department of Climate Change, Energy, the Environment and Water and since 2004, by the Department of Primary Industries and Regional Development, as well.
 It is under the jurisdiction of the Tweed Shire Council, who hold annual clean-up events.